skills/test-with-actions/.github/steps/2-step.md

 1. Commit and push the changes to your `python-coverage.yml` file to the `main` branch.

+1. With both new workflows pushed to GitHub, Mona will review your work and post the next steps.

 > [!TIP]
-> Dis you notice the `uses:` statements?
+> Did you notice the many `uses:` statements?
 Those are pre-made steps from the free [Actions Marketplace](https://github.com/marketplace?type=actions).
 Consider trying one of them out before you create your own custom scripts (to maintain)!
-There are lots of AWESOME creations from the community!
+There are lots of awesome creations from the community!

-1. With both new workflows pushed to GitHub, Mona will review your work and post the next steps.

 <details>
 <summary>Having trouble? 🤷‍♂️</summary>